 Presented here for the first time in 100 years are 123 MacLaughlan photographs of damaged buildings in and around the devastated area.
-Some locations have been identified based on notations on the images and/or the research work by Archives staff, however, the majority remain unidentified.
+Some locations have been identified based on notations on the images and/or the research work by Archives staff and contributing researchers.

 Listen and watch videos based on the stories of five survivors.
 Hear their accounts of the disaster voiced and see what they saw, as life began again, through the images by W. G. MacLaughlan in January and February of 1918 as he photographed what was still standing in these neighborhoods.